gitshreevatsa/Pacifica-Nexus/README.md

 ## Key Design Decisions

 **Agent Keys over Wallet Popups**
-Every order goes through the agent keypair stored in `sessionStorage`.
+Every order goes through the agent keypair stored in `localStorage`.
 Users sign once to authorize the agent key, then trade without any wallet popups.
+The key persists across sessions — no need to re-paste on every visit.
 The agent key can only trade — it cannot withdraw funds.

 **Builder Code (POINTPULSE)**
 Every market order includes `builder_code: "POINTPULSE"`.
 This enrolls users in Pacifica's builder rewards program.
 Approval is a one-time wallet signature.